sayaoleo/BiasedDecisionsProject/README2.txt

 - Step 1: Create a Folder

-1. Create a new folder on your computer to store the project files sent on your e-mail.
+1. Create a new folder on your computer to store the project files located in the GitHub repository

 - Step 2: Set Up Database Access